-Associate Members must have the US/Canadian equivalent of at least a 3.2 grade point average (out of a possible 4.0), and Visiting Students must have a grade point average of at least 3.7 (out of a possible 4.0).
+Associate Members should have the US/Canadian equivalent of at least a 3.0 grade point average (out of a possible 4.0), and Visiting Students must have a grade point average of at least 3.7 (out of a possible 4.0).
 All students must have completed at least two years of university (at the undergraduate level) before their studies in Oxford commence.

 Applicants for Associate Member status must complete the online application, which requires a letter of recommendation from an academic at his or her home university, along with an official academic transcript from the home university.
 Students must submit a tutorial request form and a personal statement of at least 500 words in which they explain their reasons for applying to study in Oxford as an Associate Member of New College, Trinity College or Christ Church, under the auspices of OSAP.

 By submitting the online application, the applicant electronically signs a Rules and Regulation Waiver.